aws/aws-cdk/packages/@aws-cdk/aws-iot-actions-alpha/README.md

 ## Write Data to Open Search Service

-The code snippet below creates an AWS IoT Rule that write data to an Open Search Service when it is triggered:
+The code snippet below creates an AWS IoT Rule that writes data to an Open Search Service when it is triggered:

 ```ts